united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/development/contribute/getting-started.md

 - Write clear and meaningful git commit messages.
-- If the PR will completely fix a specific issue, include fixes #123 in the PR body (where 123 is the specific issue number the PR will fix.
+- If the PR will completely fix a specific issue, include fixes #123 in the PR body (where 123 is the specific issue number the PR will fix).
 This will automatically close the issue when the PR is merged.
 - Make sure you don’t include @mentions or fixes keywords in your git commit messages.
 These should be included in the PR body instead.